-60-second takeaway There are now nine credible open-source TTS models you could deploy.
-The problem is not finding one that works — it is picking the one that fits your constraints.
+60-second takeaway There are now ten credible open-source TTS models you could deploy.
+The problem is not finding one that works - it is picking the one that fits your constraints.
 We benchmarked most of them on IMDA NSC FEMALE_01 using an RTX 3090 Ti (24GB).
 This article gives you a decision tree: start with your use case (real-time streaming, audiobook, edge deployment, multilingual, fine-tuned voice cloning) and land on a specific model with a specific configuration.
-If you just want a quick answer: Qwen3-TTS for real-time, CosyVoice 3 or VoxCPM 1.5 for pre-produced content, Chatterbox for fast fine-tuning, Kokoro for edge.
+If you just want a quick answer: Qwen3-TTS for real-time, CosyVoice 3 or VoxCPM 1.5 for pre-produced content, Chatterbox for fast fine-tuning, Supertonic for CPU-first ONNX deployment, and Kokoro for very small edge footprints.

 Where this fits